IBM/cp4waiops-samples/prereq-utilities/3.1.1_airgap/README.md

 export NAMESPACE=openshift-operators
 ```

-3. Execute the script to install the Strimzi operator
+3. Execute the script to install the Strimzi operator.

 ```
 ./scripts/install_strimzi_0_19_0.sh